 Project Ranking: The TCC and TAC will evaluate the full list of new and previously-evaluated projects for our five counties from March to July 2014.
-Final approval, point assignment, and submission to the SPOT office will occur by July 31, 2014.
+Final approval, point assignment, and submission to the SPOT office will occur 90 days after the release of scores by the SPOT office.